Dynnammo/metabase_query_checker/README.md

 # Metabase Query Checker
+:warning: This repository is archived, since its content was moved to https://github.com/OpenSourcePolitics/data_utils :warning:

 This small project aims to provide a simple way for data analysts using [Metabase](https://metabase.com) to check if there's queries that aren't working (i.e. the request failed due to unknown error), and send a Rocket.Chat notification.

 ## Setup